S&P 500 (SPX) ()

 The Federal Reserve increased interest rates in December, which was the fourth rate hike that year, ...
 Full Article

-Durable goods orders have been pretty volatile so far this year.
-Orders had massive 4.4% decline in ...
+Durable goods orders were pretty volatile last year.
+In September, durables posted a big decline of ...
 Full Article

 About the S&P 500 (SPX)

 The S&P 500 or Standard & Poor's 500 Index is a market-capitalization-weighted index of the 500 largest U.S. publicly traded companies.
 The index is broadly considered as the best gauge of large-cap U.S. equities.

 Other common U.S. stock market benchmarks include the Dow Jones Industrial Average or Dow 30 and the Russell 2000 Index, which represents the small-cap index.